wp-plugins/memphis-documents-library/readme.txt

 * *Bug* - Fixed bug causing new installs to produce errors, these errors would correct themselves but very annoying for users to see.
 * *Bug* - Removed extra label tag in sort box which was cause issues in Firefox.
 = 2.5.1.2 =
 * *Bug* - Fixed loop bug, when a Memphis Documents post does not have the category mdocs-media.
-Now the result will be an output of the shortcode only.
+Now the result will be an output of the short-code only.
 * *Bug* - Permalink setting fixed.
 Sub categories where not working when set to default WordPress permalink setting.
 * *Bug* - Javascript error with FireFox and IE.  A undefined `event.preventDefault();` was causing Add Main Category to no function.
 Removing this line fixed the issue.
 = 2.5.1.1 =